salesforcecli/plugin-env/messages/display.md

 # error.NoDefaultEnv

 No default environment found.
-Use -e or --environment to specify which env to open.
+Use -e or --environment to specify an environment to open.

 # error.NoAuthsAvailable